Menominee language: Agreement

 Agreement morphology in Menominee can be fusional, e.g. animacy and number (nouns), are indicated within the same affix.

 Animacy

 All nouns are split into two categories and are inflected for animacy and are classified as either animate or inanimate.
 Animacy in Menominee is a grammatical construct for noun classification and not a reflection of the noun's status as "living" or "non-living."
 Therefore, some semantically inherently inanimate objects are grammatically animate.

 Number

 All nouns are required to be inflected if they are plural.
 Nouns which are singular are unmarked.

 Person marking

 Menominee has four grammatical persons: first, second, third, and indefinite.

 Grammar – nouns

 Agreement morphology

 Noun classes are split based on grammatical gender into two categories: animate and inanimate.
 Additionally, all nouns must be marked for plurality.
 Plurality agreement are suffixes that attach to noun stems.
-Singular forms are unmarked (represented by zero morpheme "ø") and plural has two forms, as shown in the table below.
+Singular forms are unmarked (represented by zero morpheme ∅) and plural has two forms, as shown in the table below.